wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 {% include _toc.html %}

-This is a hands-on "deep dive" tutorial with commentary along the way, arranged in a sequence to make this complex material easier to understand quickly.
+<a target="_blank" href="https://wilsonmar.github.io/kubernetes/">This</a> is a hands-on introduction with insightful commentary carefully sequenced to make complex material easier to understand quickly.
+This is not a "demo", but an immersive step-by-step "deep dive" tutorial aimed to make you productive.

 ## Why Kubernetes?